^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-The first widely known NSAID was salicylic acid, first synthesized in 1874; soon it was found to be effective in rheumatic fever.
-In 1875, sodium salicylate was used for the treatment of rheumatic fever for the first time.
-In the mid-eighties of the XIX century.
-Sodium salicylate is widely used as a drug for the treatment of fever of various origins (malaria, typhus), rheumatic fever, rheumatoid arthritis and gout.
-A young chemist, Felix Hoffman, who worked at the Bayer Company in Germany, added an acetyl group to salicylic acid to improve its organoleptic properties.
-Thus, more than 100 years ago, the company "Bayer" first released the drug Aspirin for the pharmaceutical market and to this day, acetylsalicylic acid remains one of the most sold drugs in the world (more than 45 thousand tons per year).
+The first widely known NSAID was salicylic acid, first synthesized in 1874; its effectiveness in treating rheumatic fever was soon discovered.
+In 1875, sodium salicylate was first used to treat rheumatic fever.
+In the mid-1880s, sodium salicylate was widely used as a drug to treat fevers of various origins (malaria, typhus), rheumatic fever, rheumatoid arthritis and gout.
+A young chemist, Felix Hoffman, who worked in the Bayer Company laboratory in Germany, added an acetyl group to salicylic acid to improve its organoleptic properties.
+Thus, more than 100 years ago, Bayer first launched Aspirin on the pharmaceutical market, and to this day, acetylsalicylic acid remains one of the best-selling drugs in the world (more than 45 thousand tons per year).

-The indomethacin that appeared in the pharmaceutical market in 1963 was the product of many years of searching for new anti-inflammatory agents.
-Soon after indomethacin, such drugs as ibuprofen, naproxen, and others were created.
+Indomethacin, which appeared on the pharmaceutical market in 1963, was the product of a long-term search for new anti-inflammatory agents.
+Soon after indomethacin, such drugs as ibuprofen, naproxen, etc. were created.

-After more than a century after the synthesis of acetylsalicylic acid and 40 years from the introduction of indomethacin to the pharmaceutical market, the NSAID group remains a subject of interest and numerous controversies, mainly with respect to mechanisms of action and side effects.
+More than a century after the synthesis of acetylsalicylic acid and 40 years since the introduction of indomethacin to the pharmaceutical market, the NSAID group remains a subject of interest and much controversy, mainly regarding the mechanisms of action and side effects.

-The first publication, which noted the negative effect of acetylsalicylic acid on the mucosa of the digestive tract, appeared in 1938.
-When gastroscopy in patients taking acetylsalicylic acid, erosions and chronic peptic ulcers were found ..
-A few later other side effects of this drug were described.
-Successful use of acetylsalicylic acid in patients with arthritis facilitated the search for funds that are not inferior to it in efficiency, but are safer, mainly in relation to the digestive tract.
-Such drugs as phenylbutazone, indomethacin, and phenamates have been developed.
-However, all of them, possessing an analogous acetylsalicylic acid, antipyretic, analgesic and anti-inflammatory action, caused side effects characteristic of it.
-When different chemical groups of drugs have the same therapeutic properties and they have the same range of side effects, it becomes apparent that their activity is related to the same biochemical process.
+The first publication noting the negative effect of acetylsalicylic acid on the mucous membrane of the digestive tract appeared in 1938.
+Gastroscopy of patients taking acetylsalicylic acid revealed erosions and chronic peptic ulcers.
+Other side effects of this drug were described somewhat later.
+The successful use of acetylsalicylic acid in patients with arthritis contributed to the search for drugs that were not inferior to it in effectiveness, but safer, mainly with respect to the digestive tract.
+Such drugs as phenylbutazone, indomethacin and fenamates were developed.
+However, all of them, having antipyretic, analgesic and anti-inflammatory effects similar to acetylsalicylic acid, caused side effects characteristic of it.
+When different chemical groups of drugs have the same therapeutic properties and are characterized by the same spectrum of side effects, it becomes obvious that their activity is associated with the same biochemical process.

-In further studies using various NSAIDs it was found that they not only inhibit COX, but their activity against COX correlated with anti-inflammatory activity.
-The oppression of COX and, thus, the suppression of the formation of prostaglandins began to be considered as a unified mechanism for the action of NSAIDs.
+Further studies using various NSAIDs found that not only did they inhibit COX, but their activity against COX correlated with anti-inflammatory activity.
+Inhibition of COX, and thus inhibition of prostaglandin formation, came to be considered a unified mechanism of action for NSAIDs.

-Of special interest is the discovery of two isoforms, COX-COX-1 and COX-2, which play a different role in the regulation of PG synthesis.
-The possibility of the existence of two forms of COX became the first to speak after the publication of JL Masferrer and co-authors (1990) of the results of a study of the effect of bacterial polysaccharide on the synthesis of PG by human monocytes in vitro.
-The authors showed that dexamethasone blocked an increase in the synthesis of PG under the action of a polysaccharide, but did not affect its basal level.
-In addition, dexamethasone depressant production of PG was accompanied by the synthesis of a new COX.
-Two isoforms of COX were discovered by molecular biologists who studied the neoplastic transformation of chick embryonic cells.
+Of particular interest is the discovery of two COX isoforms, COX-1 and COX-2, which play different roles in the regulation of PG synthesis.
+The possibility of the existence of two COX forms was first discussed after JL Masferrer et al. (1990) published the results of a study of the effect of a bacterial polysaccharide on PG synthesis by human monocytes in vitro.
+The authors showed that dexamethasone blocked the increase in PG synthesis under the action of the polysaccharide, but did not affect its basal level.
+In addition, the inhibition of PG production by dexamethasone was accompanied by the synthesis of a new COX.
+The two COX isoforms were discovered by molecular biologists studying the neoplastic transformation of chicken embryonic cells.
 They found that the structure of the inducible form of COX differs from the constitutive form and is encoded by other genes.

 Functional activity of COX-1 and COX-2